Project HEP05

 Local government often fund ABAs to health improvement, but it is challenging for them to know which ABA should be funded.
 This study aims to understand what economic evidence is available about these interventions and, within the evidence, how economic impact has been measured.

-Project aims
+Project Aims

-Overall, the study will provide an understanding, at a national level, of how ABAs are economically evaluated in research.
-This will aid in producing a best-practice framework for future evaluation of approaches/ interventions in both the academic and community setting.
-This review may highlight the need for further development of the methodologies used in the economic evaluation of ABAs.
+Overall, the study provided an understanding, at a national level, of how ABAs are economically evaluated in research.
+This supported producing a best-practice framework for future evaluation of approaches/ interventions in both the academic and community setting.

-Project activity
+Project Activity

-Who is involved?
+Who was involved?

-Researchers and institutions
+Researchers and institutions:

 Contact us